Skip to content

 Where sibling code paths exist today writing the entity directly, refactor them to delegate as part of the territory's adoption campaign — not as a deferred follow-up.
 An arch test enforces the single-writer constraint per territory.

-4. Retain-on-failure
+4. Rollback-on-failure

 5. Audit logging mandatory (ADR-0001)

 Tenant-cascade deletes (where the parent's deletion implies the entity's deletion) must iterate-and-log per entity, not bulk-delete.
 Bulk-delete bypasses the entity audit logger and creates a forensic gap.
+The rollback path inherits this constraint — it must invoke the entity's Delete*Action (or equivalent audit-emitting path) per row, not call $model->delete() directly.

 7. Feature flag rollout